The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 ------------------

-OpenROAD supports multiple levels of severity for message outputs as:
+OpenROAD supports multiple levels of severity for message outputs as: critical, error, warning, information and debug.
-Critical, Error, Warning, Information, Debug.
 These are supported by automatic calls to the logger which will then prefix the appropriate severity type to the message.